 Checked Baggage Fees

-Please take note of the low-season and high-season dates, to known which fees you will have to pay.
+Please take note of the low-season and high-season dates, to known when to expect higher rates.

 From 05/01/16 - To 31/05/17